jtaylormade/jtaylormade/README.md

-- 👋 Hi, I’m @jtaylormade, I'm a masters student at University of Waterloo doing Physics research.
+- 👋 Hi, I’m @jtaylormade, I'm a PhD student at University of Maryland doing Physics research.